raiden-network/raiden/docs/rest_api.rst

    :statuscode 201: Channel created successfully
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 402: Insufficient ETH to pay for the gas of the channel open on-chain transaction
-   :statuscode 408: Deposit event was not read in time by the Ethereum node
    :statuscode 409: Invalid input, e. g. too low a settle timeout
    :statuscode 500: Internal Raiden node error
    :statuscode 503: The API is currently unavailable, e. g. because the Raiden node is still in the initial sync or shutting down.